fromcloud/aws-qnabot/README.md

 ## New features

+### Version 4.7.4

+- QnABot now uses the official [Kendra Web Crawler](https://docs.aws.amazon.com/kendra/latest/dg/data-source-web-crawler.html) instead of the built in "web indexer".See the updated [documentation](./docs/kendra_crawler_guide/README.md) for more information.
+- [Client Filtering](./docs/client-filter/README.md) has been added.
+This feature allows QnABot to answer the same set of questions differently based on information known about the client such as the web page where QnABot is hosted or the type of contact calling in through Connect.
+- New setting - ALT_SEARCH_KENDRA_RESPONSE_TYPES - to allow Kendra responses to be filtered based on [Response Types](https://docs.aws.amazon.com/kendra/latest/dg/response-types.html).
+- New setting - ALT_SEARCH_KENDRA_ABBREVIATE_MESSAGE_FOR_SSML - Kendra will return an abbreviated response when set to "true" when used with a voice channel like Amazon Connect, which is the current behavior.
+When set to "false", Kendra will return the entire first response.
+This setting is best used along with ALT_SEARCH_KENDRA_RESPONSE_TYPES with a setting of "DOCUMENT".
+- New feature - QnABot now supports the concept of "global Lambda hooks".
+This allows you specify a Lambda that is called at the beginning (LAMBDA_PREPROCESS_HOOK) of the processing pipeline before the user profile data is loaded and at the end of the processing pipleline (LAMBDA_POSTPROCESS_HOOK) before the user profile data is saved to DynamoDB.
+- New feature - A *beta* [Javascript Lambda Hook SDK](./docs/lambda_hook_sdk.MD) has been created.
+It will automatically be attached to [JavaScript Lambda Hooks](./templates/examples/extensions/js_lambda_hooks/README.md) added to your QnABot repository.
+Please see the [Recent Topics Lambda](./templates/examples/extensions/js_lambda_hooks/CreateRecentTopicsResponse/CreateRecentTopicsResponse.js) for an example.

 ### Version 4.7.3

 - The CloudFormation template now allows configuration of provisioned concurrency for the Fulfillment Lambda function.
   The default is 0 but can be changed to a higher integer value.
 Provisioned concurrency will increase Lambda costs.

 ### Version 4.7.1

 - LexV2 built-in Elicit Response bots have been added.
 - Custom settings can now be exported and imported from the Content Designer Settings page.

 ### Version 4.7.0

 - QnABot now supports LexV2 with voice interaction in multiple languages.
   - Two installation/update modes are now available:
     - (i) LexV1 + LexV2 (default, recommended for most AWS regions.
     - (ii) LexV2-only (currently recommended for AWS regions where LexV1 is not available).
   - LexV2 locales are specified via a new CloudFormation parameter
     - The default locales are US English, US Spanish and Canadian French.
 - The QnABot web client now uses LexV2 and supports dynamic bot locale selection from a new title bar menu.
 - Custom LexV2 Elicit Response bots are now supported.
 The built-in response bots still use LexV1 and are available only when QnABot is installed in LexV1+LexV2 mode.
 - CloudFormation deployment is now available for Canada/Montreal region (LexV2-only mode).
 - Amazon Connect integration in the Canada/Montreal region supports multiple voice languages using LexV2.
 - The Content Designer 'Test All' feature now uses LexV2.
 - Content Designer's "Rebuild Lex Bot" feature now rebuilds both LexV2 and LexV1 bots
 - Non-English LexV2 bot locales are automatically generated with sample utterances translated from English questions using Amazon Translate.
 - Content Designer's Import feature now supports Excel spreadsheets as well as the existing JSON format.
 - QnABot's Elasticsearch cache is now automatically kept warm to improve query time consistency.
 - Negative feedback (thumbs down) messages can now generate notifications (text, email, etc.) using Amazon SNS.

 ### Version 4.6.0